European shares bounce back as Chinese data reassures

 Asset performance in 2014: link.reuters.com/gap87v

-Today’s European research round-up (Additional reporting by Sudip Kar-Gupta in London; Editing by Ruth Pitchford)
+Today’s European research round-up (additional reporting by Sudip Kar-Gupta in London; Editing by John Stonestreet)